Nucleus and Postperihelion Activity of Interstellar Object 3I/ATLAS Observed by Hubble Space Telescope: Nucleus Size Analysis

 We next applied a nucleus extraction technique originally devised by \citet{1995A&A...293L..43L} and implemented by \citet{1998A&A...337..945L}.
 By employing this technique, we successfully detected the nucleus of long-period comet C/2014 UN$_{271}$ (Bernardinelli-Bernstein) from our HST program using similar observing configurations \citep{2022ApJ...929L..12H}.
 Basically, the technique assumes an optically thin coma and decomposes the total surface brightness into distinct contributions from the nucleus and coma as

-where the total surface brightness is a function of both the projected distance from the photocenter, $\rho$, and the azimuthal angle, $\theta$.
-The first term on the right-hand side of Equation \eqref{eq:sprof} represents the nucleus signal, modelled as the volume-normalised point-spread function (PSF, denoted $\mathcal{P}$) of the WFC3 camera using the {\tt TinyTim} package \citep{2011SPIE.8127E..0JK} and scaled by a constant factor $k_{\rm n}$.
-The second term represents the contribution from the coma, approximated by an azimuth-dependent power-law model.
-The nucleus + coma model is convolved with the instrument PSF, with the symbol $\ast$ denoting the convolution operator.
-The pre-convolution surface brightness profile of the coma is parametrised by scaling factor $k_{\rm c}$ and logarithmic surface brightness gradient $\gamma$, both as functions of the azimuthal angle.
-A spherically symmetric coma in steady state has $\gamma = 1$, whereas solar radiation pressure steepens the gradient to $\gamma = 1.5$ in the sunward direction \citep{1987ApJ...317..992J}.
-We adopted a normalisation distance of $\rho_{0} =1$ pixel to ensure that both scaling factors share the same units.
+where the observed total surface brightness, $\Sigma$, is a function of the projected vector from the photocenter, $\bm{\rho}$, having length $\rho$ and azimuthal angle $\theta$.
+The intrinsic nucleus signal is modelled as a two-dimensional Dirac delta function $\delta$, scaled by a constant factor $k_{\rm n}$.
+The coma contribution is parametrised by scaling factor $k_{\rm c}$ and logarithmic surface brightness gradient $\gamma$, both as functions of the azimuthal angle.
+A spherically symmetric coma in steady state has $\gamma = 1$, whereas solar radiation pressure steepens the gradient to $\gamma = 1.5$ in the antisunward direction \citep{1987ApJ...317..992J}.
+The observed signal is the result of convolving the intrinsic profile with the WFC3 camera PSF ($\mathcal{P}$), which we simulated using the {\tt TinyTim} package \citep{2011SPIE.8127E..0JK}.
+In Equation \eqref{eq:sprof} the symbol $\ast$ denotes the convolution operator.
+We adopted a normalisation distance of $\rho_{0} =1$ pixel to ensure that the scaling factors for the nucleus and the coma share the same units.